 Do most hit and run drivers get caught?

-Why is it Difficult to Catch Hit and Run Drivers?
+Investigative Techniques Used to Catch Hit and Run Drivers

 Now that we have a better understanding of the motivations behind hit and run behaviors, let's explore the investigative techniques used by law enforcement to catch these drivers.
 In this section, we will discuss the various tools and methods employed by authorities to track down and apprehend hit and run drivers.

 One of the primary methods used by law enforcement to catch hit and run drivers is through the collection and analysis of physical evidence left at the scene of the accident.
 This can include tire tracks, paint chips, or broken car parts, which can help investigators identify the make, model, and even the color of the vehicle involved.
 Additionally, authorities often rely on witness statements and surveillance footage to help piece together the events leading up to the accident and identify the driver responsible.
 In some cases, law enforcement might also utilize social media and local news outlets to share information about the accident and solicit tips from the public.
 Finally, some jurisdictions have implemented specialized hit and run investigation units that are solely dedicated to solving these types of cases.

 Factors That Influence the Likelihood of Apprehension

 As we've seen, law enforcement authorities employ a variety of investigative techniques to catch hit and run drivers.
 However, the likelihood of apprehending a hit and run driver can be influenced by several factors, which we will discuss in this section.